danosborne/api-post/starling-st.md

 ![](images/uber-regression.png)

 The picture above shows a positive slope between the months of January and June, followed by negative slope until December.
 Means I've been cutting down on Uber.
 Is this model correct?
-A quick look at residuals shows values bouncing randomly and horizontally around the zero line, which suggests it is reasonable.
+A quick look at residuals shows values bouncing randomly around zero, which suggests it is reasonable.
 The value for the month of June is an outlier.
 Realistically, the data set is too small to put much trust on this model.

 ```
    	Value	Fitted	Error	Residual